 Early defibrillation is the single most effective treatment for SCA

-An AED, or Automated External Defibrillator, is a small electronic device designed to allow minimally-trained people to provide lifesaving defibrillation (electric shock to the heart) to victims of sudden cardiac arrest.
-During SCA, the normally organized electrical impulses that initiate cardiac contraction (heartbeats) discharge chaotically, and the heart muscle twitchesspasmodically.
+An Automated External Defibrillator, or AED, is a small electronic device designed to allow minimally-trained people to provide lifesaving defibrillation (electric shock to the heart) to victims of sudden cardiac arrest.
+During SCA, the normally organised electrical impulses that initiate cardiac contraction (heartbeats) discharge chaotically, and the heart muscle twitches spasmodically.
 An AED applies a brief pulse of electrical current to a heart, allowing the heart’s normal electrical system to resume control.